mlr-org/mcboost/README.md

 ## Citing mcboost

-If you use `mcboost`, please cite our package as well as the relevant paper it is based on:
+If you use `mcboost`, please cite our package as well as the two papers it is based on:

 ```
   @Manual{mcboost_software,